matt-wombat/opensap-hana7/README.md

 - 5.3: SAPUI5 User Interface
 - 5.4: Consume XSJS Services via JQuery AJAX calls
 - 5.5: Consume a Basic OData V2 Service within SAPUI5 binding the service to a Table
+- 5.6: Use oData V2 Metadata to dynamically create the columns.